 Community College Partnerships

-- Provide credit and non-credit classes related to CCC programs and projects as part of the CCC’s program.
+- Provide credit and non-credit classes related to CCC programs and projects.